-Item 1.
-Business
+ITEM 1.
+BUSINESS

-Ionics EMS, Inc. (EMS or The Spin-off Subsidiary of the Ultimate Parent Company)
+Ionics EMS, Inc. (the "Company")

-Ionics EMS, Inc. (the Parent Company) was incorporated on September 21, 1999 in the Philippines to engage in the electronic manufacturing services (EMS) business.
-It is a subsidiary of Ionics, Inc. (the Ultimate Parent Company), a company incorporated in the Philippines and a public company listed in the Philippine Stock Exchange.
+Ionics EMS, Inc. was incorporated in the Philippines on September 21, 1999 to engage in the electronic manufacturing services ("EMS") business.
+It is a subsidiary of Ionics, Inc., the Parent Company, a company incorporated in the Philippines and listed in the Philippine Stock Exchange.

-On February 25, 2000, the Company offered its shares of stock to the public and became publicly listed in the Singapore Exchange Securities Trading Limited (Singapore Exchange).
-Low daily turnover and low daily market capitalization prompted the Parent Company to reconsider its continued listing in the Singapore Exchange.
-Consequently, on March 2, 2010, the Parent Company and its Ultimate Parent Company jointly announced the proposed voluntary delisting of the Parent Company from the Singapore Exchange.
-The Ultimate Parent Company offered to purchase common shares issued to the minority stockholders in compliance with the delisting proposal.
-Subsequently, the Ultimate Parent Company acquired an additional 104,801,455 shares or 6.72% ownership on the Parent Company.
-The Parent Company had more than two hundred (200) shareholders each holding at least one hundred (100) shares thereafter.
-Due to the number of remaining shareholders, the Parent Company is considered as a public company as defined under the Securities Regulation Code of the Philippines.
+On February 25, 2000, the Company offered its shares of stock to the public and became publicly listed in the Singapore Exchange Securities Trading Limited ("Singapore Exchange").
+Low daily turnover and low daily market capitalization prompted the Company to reconsider its continued listing in the Singapore Exchange.
+Consequently, on March 2, 2010, the Company and its Parent Company jointly announced the proposed voluntary delisting of the Company from the Singapore Exchange.
+In compliance with the delisting proposal, the Parent Company made a tender offer to purchase common shares issued to the minority stockholders.
+Subsequently, the Parent Company acquired an additional 104,801,455 shares or 6.72% ownership of the Company.
+After the required tender offer, the Company had more than two hundred (200) shareholders each holding at least one hundred (100) shares.
+Thus, the Company is considered a public company as defined under the Securities Regulation Code of the Philippines ("SRC").

-The Ultimate Parent Company is financially committed to support the Parent Company's operations.
+The Parent Company is financially committed to support the Company's operations.

-Ionics-EMS(USA), Inc. (EMS-USA)
+Ionics-EMS (USA), Inc. ("EMS-USA")

-EMS-USA (the wholly owned subsidiary), incorporated in the United States of America, primarily engaged in designing and new product introduction, was organized and duly approved by the Board of Directors (BOD) on August 12, 2010.
+EMS-USA, a wholly owned subsidiary incorporated in the United States of America and primarily engaged in designing and new product introduction, was organized and duly approved by the Board of Directors (BOD) on August 12, 2010.
 The Parent Company invested US\$0.01 million for the initial subscription to the equity shares of EMS-USA.